travisghansen/hass-opnsense/README.md

 ## OPNsense Plugin

-To use the integration you need to install an `OPNsense` plugin made available on mimugmail repository: `https://www.routerperformance.net/opnsense-repo/`
+Use of the integration requires an `OPNsense` plugin made available on mimugmail repository: `https://www.routerperformance.net/opnsense-repo/`

-First you need to install the repository:
+First, install the repository:

 - open an SSH session on `OPNsense` and issue the following commands: